-This is intended to be a brief, objective, technical comparison of Nakama and Firebase.
+This is intended to be a brief, objective, technical overview of Nakama and Firebase

 - Heroic Labs’ Nakama is an open-source server which can be hosted on any cloud as well as locally.
 Firebase is a proprietary SaaS service hosted in the cloud and cannot be self-hosted.